Backpacking Nicaragua: The secrets out

 A few tips for backpacking Nicaragua:

-- – Volcano boarding is a must do, one of the best things I’ve ever done.
+- – Volcano boarding is a must do, one of the most exhilarating experiences of my life.

 - – There is a big chance of coming off your board and flying like superman while Volcano boarding.